 Of course it’s impossible to actually “know nothing”.
 According to this source, we encounter 34GB of data daily, and according to this source, the average brain has capacity for around 2.5 petabytes of data (or 2.6 million GB).
 We can’t forget all of that data, nor would we want to!

-I’ve heard of an exercise where people first rate their level of knowledge of how a common piece of equipment operates, e.g. a toilet, TV, or blender.
-Most people are pretty confident (hello Dunning-Kruger!)
-Then, they have to explain step-by-step exactly how it works.
-Suddenly, most people want to revise their rating!
+There’s a thought experiment we can try, which helps us see the Dunning-Kruger effect in operation.
+When asked to their level of knowledge of how a common piece of equipment operates, e.g. a toilet, TV, or blender, most people are pretty confident (hello Dunning-Kruger!)
+But, when asked to explain step-by-step exactly how it works, most people quickly want to revise their rating!
 Someone in a learner’s mindset would act as if they don’t know anything about how the toilet, TV or blender works, and then go find out from someone who does (which is a way of involving others in your thinking).

 It's like riding a bicycle

 Most of us probably can’t recall the first time we understood what a bike is, but we can probably remember learning to ride one.
 The uncertainty, the clumsiness, a touch of fear, the feeling that your feet weren’t cooperating.
 You had to be mindful, paying attention to everything, because you didn’t know which bits were important.
 And when you got mindless and stopped paying attention, you quickly realised your mistake, as the ground rushed up to meet you (unless, unlike me, you had training wheels!)